-The Canine Companions prison puppy raising program has made great strides since its inception 26 years ago at the Coffee Creek Correctional Center in Wilsonville, Oregon.
+The Canine Companions prison puppy raising program has made great strides since its inception in 1995 at the Coffee Creek Correctional Center in Wilsonville, Oregon.
 It has expanded to include 13 facilities throughout the United States, including Arkansas, California, Colorado, Florida, Louisiana, Montana, Oregon, Texas and Washington.

 Sharon, an inmate who served seven and a half years for robbery, was one of the select few chosen for the prison puppy raising program.
 After an application, interview and rigorous selection process, she received a puppy who accompanied her during her daily work tasks as well as at dinner and recreation times.
 Prior to Sharon’s release from prison, she helped create nurturing and enriching lives for four Canine Companions puppies, including Roca, Caitlyn, Will and Anza.
 She fed sheltered, toileted and provided love and attention to the puppies.